zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 subroutines.
 Additionally, the first locations on the stack are used by the kernel for the context control structure.
 Allocate or declare the fiber stack prior to calling :cpp:func:`fiber_fiber_start()`.
-A fiber stack can be any sort of buffer.
-In this example the fiber stack is defined as an array of 32-bit integers:
+A fiber stack can be any sort of buffer, as long as it is aligned on a 4-byte boundary.
+The recommended way of setting up a stack is using a char array and tagging the stack variable with the __stack attribute:

 .. code-block::cpp

-   int32_t process_stack[256];
+   char __stack my_fiber_stack[256];

 The size of the fiber stack can be set freely.
 It is recommended to start with a stack much larger than you think you need, say 1 KB for a